luizbgomide/sovereign/arcane-traditions.md

 ### High Mage Arts

-High Mage Effort is equal to one plus their Magic skill level plus the highest of their Int or Cha, to a minimum of one point.
+High Mage Effort is equal to one plus their Magic skill level plus the highest of their INT or CHA, to a minimum of one point.
 Partial High Mages have one less Effort, to a minimum of one.

 - **Arcane Lexicon:** Commit Effort for the Turn.
 For the rest of the Turn, you can read any script that was not intentionally obfuscated or encoded by its writer.
 Extremely esoteric or nonhuman scripts may not be comprehensible this way; the “plain meaning” of the text might be utterly foreign to human logic.
 - **Counter Magic:** Commit Effort for the day as an Instant action when a visible enemy mage casts a spell.
-Both of you make opposed Int/Magic or Cha/Magic skill checks; if you win, their spell fizzles and is wasted.
+Both of you make opposed INT/Magic or CHA/Magic skill checks; if you win, their spell fizzles and is wasted.
 This art only works on actual spellcasters and not creatures that merely activate magical powers.
 You can use this art no more than once per round.
 - **Empowered Sorcery:** Commit Effort for the day as an Instant action to re-roll any variable die roll associated with a spell’s effects, such as a damage roll; take the roll you prefer.
 - **Hang Sorcery:** Commit Effort for the Turn as an Instant action when casting a spell.
 The spell does not go off, but remains “hung” and waiting to be triggered as a Free action, with details of targeting and effect determined at that time.
 Damage does not disrupt a hung spell, but no additional spells can be cast until the hung spell is released or allowed to dissipate.
 - **Inexorable Effect:** Commit Effort for the day as an Instant action to force an enemy to re-roll a successful saving throw and take the worse result.
 You may use this art only once per Turn.